Jbarfield101/Blossom/README.md

 - **Stock data provider:** Set `STOCKS_PROVIDER=twelvedata` and provide a `TWELVEDATA_API_KEY` to fetch quotes and time series from Twelve Data.
 The free tier allows up to 800 requests per day and 8 per minute.
-- **Paths:** Set the ComfyUI directory in the Settings page.
+- **Paths:** ComfyUI is bundled, so no directory needs to be configured.
 The Python interpreter path is detected automatically but can be changed there if needed.
 - **Blender path:** If Blender is not on your system `PATH`, set the `BLENDER_PATH` environment variable to the Blender executable so `/objects/blender` can run scripts.